-The weather in Charleston during the month of June is generally warm.
-The average temperature reaches a high of about 86° during the day and 75° in the evenings.
+The weather in Anchorage during the month of July is very pleasant.
+The average temperature is mid 70s during the day and mid to upper 50s in the evenings.

 Airport and Ground Transportation

-- Taxi fare from airport to Francis Marion Hotel (12 miles) is approximately $30.
+- Taxi fare from airport to Sheraton Anchorage Hotel & Spa is approximately $25.
 Additional passengers are an extra fee.

 **All rates listed are subject to change and are estimates.
 Please check rates with the ground transportation taxi and shuttle booth prior to departure.

 The Fitness Center is open 24 hours a day, 7 days a week.
 It's the perfect place to unwind after a day of learning.

 Meet friends or colleagues at Ptarmigan Lounge, the ideal spot for a cocktail and to network with fellow attendees.
 Watch your team play on the big screen while sampling Alaskan craft beers and quick bites.

 Treat yourself to a full menu of signature treatments, including massages, facials, scrubs and more, at Ice Spa, an oasis of tranquility in downtown Anchorage.
 The day spa also offers majestic views of Cook Inlet and the Chugach Mountain range.

 Anchorage, Alaska’s largest city, is in the south-central part of the state on the Cook Inlet.
 It's known for its cultural sites, including the Alaska Native Heritage Center, which displays traditional crafts, stages dances, and presents replicas of dwellings from the area’s indigenous groups.
 The city is also a gateway to nearby wilderness areas and mountains including the Chugach, Kenai and Talkeetna.
 What to do during your conference downtime?
 We have a few ideas...